fread-ink/ebook-paginator/README.md

 Important:

 * Copy CSS into iframe document and wait for it to load
-* Also copy inline styles into iframe document
+* Also copy meta tags and inline styles into iframe document
 * Add option to inject CSS (by URI)
+* Detect doctype of document and ensure iframe document is the same?
 * Unit tests

-Bugs:
+Major bugs:

 * Trying to paginate to next page during load (waiting for img) stops pagination
-* Fix `repeatTableHeader` doubling of table header if cut-off happens at top of table
-* Make `repeatTableHeader` work for backward pagination

 Nice to have: